Health Literacy Workshops

 Duration & Scope

 Day and half-day workshops are available.
-Contact us for sample agendas.
+Contact us to learn more or schedule a training.

 "Health Literacy Principles: Guidance for Making Information Understandable, Useful, and Navigable" by Kara L. Jacobson and Ruth M. Parker.